 English to Telugu Online Typing

-How to write in Telugu using your English keyboard:
+Please follow the below instructions to write in Telugu using your English keyboard.

 2) Your text will get converted to Telugu.

 3) Seems like magic, isn't it?
 So start using our magical tool now for your English to Telugu online conversion.